joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 flexibility governs cell homeostasis in health and disease.
 In the last two decades, researchers built the basis for understanding intrinsically disordered proteins and we are now able to investigate protein condensation through the lens of structural biology.
-Specifically, I focus on understanding how **fuzzy binding** networks (as theoretically developed by Dr. Monika Fuxreiter) control and describe protein-protein interactions [<a href="https://pubmed.ncbi.nlm.nih.gov/36416856/" >1</a>, <a
+Specifically, my research is focused on understanding how **fuzzy binding** networks (as theoretically developed by Dr. Monika Fuxreiter) control and describe protein-protein interactions [<a href="https://pubmed.ncbi.nlm.nih.gov/36416856/" >1</a>, <a